Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The Lov a sz Local Lemma and its algorithms

-The sequential MT algorithm terminates in polynomial time whenever the LLL criterion is satisfied, thus turning nearly all applications of the LLL in combinatorics into efficient algorithms.
-Moser \& Tardos also gave a simple parallel algorithm:
+Moser \& Tardos also presented a simple parallel version of their resampling algorithm.
+This parallel algorithm requires a slightly stronger criterion, which we refer to as \emph{$\epsilon$-slack}; for instance, the symmetric LLL requires $e p (1+\epsilon) d \leq 1$; if this satisfied, then it terminates after $O(\frac{\log m}{\epsilon})$ rounds with high probability.\footnote{We say that an event occurs with high probability (abbreviated whp), if it has probability at least $1 - n^{-\Omega(1)}$.} On a EREW PRAM, it has overall runtime $O(\frac{\log^3 m}{\epsilon})$.
+We summarize the algorithm as follows:

-This parallel algorithm requires a slightly stronger criterion, which we refer to as \emph{$\epsilon$-slack}; for instance, the symmetric LLL requires $e p (1+\epsilon) d \leq 1$; if this satisfied, then it terminates after $O(\epsilon^{-1} \log m)$ rounds with high probability.\footnote{We say that an event occurs with high probability (abbreviated whp), if it has probability at least $1 - n^{-\Omega(1)}$.} If the BEC runs in parallel time $T$, then the overall run-time is $O(\epsilon^{-1} \log m (\log^2 m + T))$ on an EREW PRAM.\footnote{The factor of $\log^2 m$ here is the cost of an MIS computation.
-A CRCW PRAM (in which multiple processors can write to a memory cell simultaneously) can typically save a factor of $\log m$ in runtime.
-In order to simplify the discussion, we will be conservative and use only the EREW PRAM model throughout this paper.}
+Haeupler \& Harris \cite{hh} showed that the parallel MT algorithm could be implemented in time $O(\frac{\log^3 n}{\epsilon})$ (avoiding dependence on $m$) and gave an alternative parallel algorithm in time $O(\frac{\log^2 m}{\epsilon})$.
+The parallel MT algorithm can also usually be implemented even for more general LLL criteria, including the asymmetric LLL and Shearer's LLL criterion \cite{kolipaka}.

-In \cite{hh}, Haeupler \& Harris showed that the parallel MT algorithm could be implemented in time $O(\epsilon^{-1} \log n (\log^2 n + T))$ (avoiding the dependence on $m$) and gave an alternative parallel algorithm running in time $O( \epsilon^{-1} \log^2 m )$.
-As shown in \cite{kolipaka}, this parallel algorithm can usually be implemented even for more general LLL criteria, including the asymmetric LLL and Shearer's LLL criterion.
+(In some computational models, multiple processors can write to a memory cell simultaneously and the runtimes can often reduced by logarithmic factors.
+For simplicity, we will be conservative and use only the EREW PRAM model throughout this paper.
+We say that an algorithm is in $RNC^k$ if it runs in $\tilde O(\log^k n)$ time and $\poly(n)$ processors whp on an EREW PRAM.)

-Many graph problems, such as various forms of vertex coloring, can be solved via the LLL.
-The parallel MT algorithm typically leads in a straightforward way into distributed coloring algorithms in $O( \epsilon^{-1} \log^2 m )$ communication rounds.
-There has been extensive research into obtaining faster distributed and parallel LLL algorithms.
-In \cite{pettie}, Chung, Pettie \& Su gave a distributed algorithm running in $O(\log m)$ rounds if an alternate LLL criterion is satisfied, and running in $O( \epsilon^{-1} (\log^2 d) \log m)$ rounds for the symmetric LLL with $\epsilon$-slack.
-The latter result was subsequently improved by Ghaffari \cite{mohsen} to $O( \epsilon^{-1} (\log d) (\log m))$ rounds.
-Other distributed algorithm (requiring more stringent conditions than the LLL) are given in \cite{mohsen2, hgk} with faster runtimes (depending on the size of $d$.)
-On the other side, Brandt et al. \cite{brandt} showed that generic distributed LLL algorithms must require time $\Omega(\log \log n)$.
+The parallel MT algorithm leads in a straightforward way to distributed graph algorithms in $O( \frac{\log^2 m}{\epsilon} )$ communication rounds.
+There has been extensive research into obtaining faster distributed and parallel LLL algorithms; some of these algorithms require significantly stronger (but still local) conditions on the dependency $d$ and probability $p$ of the bad-events \cite{pettie, mohsen2, hgk}.
+Brandt et al. \cite{brandt} showed that generic distributed LLL algorithms require $\Omega(\log \log n)$ rounds.